-Overview What's your target achieving track record?
-Do you reach most of your targets within their set timeframes, or do you find yourself throwing up all kinds of rationalisations and reasons as to why the majority of your targets were not met?
+What's your target achieving track record?
+Do you reach the majority of your targets within their set timeframes, or do you find yourself throwing up all kinds of rationalizations and reasons as to why the majority of your targets were not met?
 It might be because your target setting process is a little too much about numbers and not nearly enough about emotion, about how people feel about the various aspects of target setting, pursuing and achieving.
-Targets must speak to the heart, not just the head.